 Contractions may start at intervals of 10 minutes or more.
 Gradually, the intensity of the contractions will increase and pain and pressure will last longer.
 At the same time, contractions may slowly move closer together.
 By the end of the first stage of active labor, contractions may come every five minutes and last up to one minute each.

 Women may notice bloody show during the first stage of active labor.
 Bloody show is a mixture of vaginal mucus and a small amount of blood.
 Bloody show does not look the same as blood during a menstrual cycle.
-If bright red blood is found, mom should seek medical attention.
+If you have bright red blood you should seek medical attention.